Colleen Gara/Getty Images

-In 1697, Charles Perrault published a collection of eight folktales referred to as The Tales of Mother Goose.
-One of the folktales, Little Red Riding Hood, features a cunning wolf that deceives a young girl and then devours both she and her Grandmother.
-The centuries-old fairy tale remains a popular children's story to this day, establishing the mythical Big Bad Wolf as one of the most infamous villains ever written.
+In 1697, The Tales of Mother Goose was published, a collection of eight folktales, including Little Red Riding Hood.
+The story introduced the world to a cunning wolf that deceives a young girl and devours both her and her Grandmother.
+The centuries-old tale established the mythical "Big Bad Wolf" as one of the most infamous villains ever written.

 Comparing the Risks

-Dog attacks,
+dog attacks,

 drowning,